 There’s no doubt the Guadalupe County Community Emergency Response Team (CERT) is ready, willing and able.
 Just 42 days after its first training class, the newly-created team made up of citizen-volunteers was “activated” to assist emergency operations at Lake Dunlap during the Guadalupe River flood of 2010.
 That’s when they showed up in POVs (privately owned vehicles) to help the Road and Bridge Department remove downed trees blocking roads so first responders, like EMS and the fire department, could get through.

 While CERT volunteers provided much needed manpower that day, they had to rely on equipment and supplies already at the scene.
 But now, thanks to a Power Up grant, the all-volunteer CERT team is better equipped for future operations.

-Mickey Townsend, CERT team leader and trainer, says the grant helped to outfit the emergency response trailer assigned to their group by the regional Citizen Corps.
+Mickey Townsend, CERT team leader and trainer, says the Power Up grant helped to outfit the emergency response trailer assigned to their group by the regional Citizen Corps.